kokkos/kokkos.github.io/content/blog/kug-2026-program-announced.md

 **A Heartfelt Thank You:**

 We extend our sincere gratitude to the Program Committee, our dedicated speakers, and all the users who submitted proposals.
-The overwhelming response made selection challenging, and we appreciate everyone's enthusiasm and support.

 **Join Us!**